How Do UFC Weight Classes Work? | Easily Explained

 Title Bout

-The same rules apply as a non title bout with one major difference.
+The same rules apply as a nontitle bout with one major difference.
 The fighter who comes in overweight cannot fight for the actual title.
-He can still fight, but if he wins he does not win the belt.

-An example of this was Deiveson Figuereido vs Joseph Benavidez 1.
-Figuereido won the fight through a TKO but was ineligible to win the belt.
+Figueiredo won the fight through a TKO but was ineligible to win the belt.
 He still received the win in his record.

 When Did the UFC Get Weight Classes?

-The heavyweight division is oldest division that was implemented in 1997.
-This division is one of the pillars of MMA due to the fans being able to watch giant sized athletes fight.
+This division is one of the pillars of MMA due to the fans being able to watch giant-sized athletes fight.

 The heavyweight champion is commonly referred to as 'The Baddest Man on the Planet'.

 In 2000, the UFC adopted the 'Unified Rules of MMA' created by the New Jersey State Athletic Control Board.
-This adoption paved way for multiple weight classes and helped legitimize MMA as a sport.
+This adoption paved the way for multiple weight classes and helped legitimize MMA as a sport.

 The UFC fighters still compete under these unified rules today.

-Future of UFC Weightclasses
+Future of UFC Weight Classes

 There are still improvements that can be made as far as weight classes.

 Gaps in Weight: There are big gaps in multiple weight classes.
-When you take into consideration the lengths that fighters go through to cut weight in order to have a size advantage of a few lbs, 15-20 lbs to move up or down in a weight class is insane
+When you take into consideration the lengths that fighters go through to cut weight to have a size advantage of a few lbs, 15-20 lbs to move up or down in a weight class is insane

 Lightweight to Welterweight = 15 lbs.